dnwiebe/Simulino/README.md

 simulator runs, the event bus is ticked repeatedly; all events scheduled for the current tick are performed (some of which will undoubtedly schedule more events for future ticks), then all events for the next tick, and so on.

+For example, performing an instruction-pointer-update event, when the next position of the IP is occupied by an `ADD` instruction--thus executing it--does not directly make any changes in the state of the CPU or the memory; but it produces an `IncrementIp` event to move the IP to the next instruction, a `SetMemory` event to replace the value in the target register with the calculated sum, and a `SetFlags` event to modify the flags in the status register appropriately.
+Since the `ADD` instruction does not execute instantaneously, these events are all scheduled for a time in the future, when the instruction is expected to complete.

-The vertical stack of horizontal layers is meant to contain a high-level `Cpu` abstraction that knows only a few things: for example, instruction pointer, stack pointer, instruction set, and program memory.
-A lower layer should know things specific to Atmel AVR microcontrollers; a layer under that will know things about particular AVR microcontroller families, and the low-level specifics beyond that will be taken care of by JSON configuration files.
+The vertical stack of horizontal layers is meant to contain a high-level `Cpu` abstraction that knows only a few things: for example, instruction pointer, instruction set, and program memory.
+A lower layer should know things specific to Atmel AVR microcontrollers, such as how the stack is implemented; a layer under that will know things about particular AVR microcontroller families, and the low-level specifics beyond that will be taken care of by JSON configuration files.

 So far only the two highest levels exist, because most of the specifics I know are for the Atmel ATmega2560.
 Hopefully the third and fourth layers will materialize once the ATmega2560 nears completion and I start learning about other AVR parts.

+Interesting note: the AVR ATtiny4 is a six-pin microcontroller, less than 2mm on a side, that has over fifty of the instructions in this simulator, sixteen 8-bit registers (numbered 0x10 to 0x1F), 512 bytes (bytes, not kilo or mega) of flash memory for a program, and 32 bytes (bytes, not kilo or mega) for runtime variables.
+Oh--and the last six CPU registers can be combined in pairs into 16-bit address registers, the better to index into that 32-byte address space.
+What does software craftsmanship look like on an architecture like that?
+Comment to @dnwiebe on Twitter.

 ### Exterior Architecture
 Currently, the "handle" class is `Simulator`.
 You create a `Simulator` from a configuration stream, then load a `.hex`